javaee/mojarra/test/README.txt

   Note: VersionPageIT is the name of the test class, and testVerifyMojarraVersion
         the name of the test method (note you can use regular expressions to match multiple test and methods).

+  To run a single unit test:

+    mvn -Dtest=FactoryFinderTestCase#testNoFacesContextInitially test

+    Note that when you make a change in the core code you must re-run mvn.deploy.snapshot.local at the top level to cause the unit tests to see the change.

 Testing using other servers
 ===========================